colak/csf-docs/general/mac-amp-setup.md

 ### C.2) Apache configuration: _<username>.conf_

-To make Apache understand that your new DocumentRoot is at the user level, you need to create a user configuration file (_<username>.conf_) that contains the necessary directory mapping.
-For this you’re going to use the Nano editor again, because it’s easy-peasy.
+To make Apache understand that your new DocumentRoot is at the user level in the _Sites_ directory, you need to create a user configuration file (_<username>.conf_) that contains the necessary directory mapping.

 **Attention:** make sure to correct the `<username>` variable in all instances it appears.